 - Florida Department of Law Enforcement showed that there was an estimated 80% increase in heroin overdose deaths in 2016.
 And an outstanding 77% increase in deaths related to fentanyl from 2014-2015.
 According to a report given at a Sober Homes Task Force meeting by the State Attorney’s Office.
 In 2016, more than 500 lives were lost to the opioid overdose epidemic in Palm Beach County.

 - In addition, states like Virginia and Massachusetts have already declared a public health emergency for opioid addiction.

 At this time, McKinlay has not heard back yet, but is hoping that Governor Rick Scott will take this as seriously as he took the Zika virus.

 Recovery In Palm Beach County, Fl

-If you or your loved one is fighting for recovery from heroin and may or may not be at a bad sober home right now, please contact us.
-We don’t want to see one more life taken by this disease when we know there is a way out and a program of recovery works.
+If you or your loved one is fighting for recovery from heroin and may be at a bad sober home right now.
+Please contact us.
+We don’t want to see one more life taken by this disease.
+We know there is a way out and a program of recovery works.
 Call 1- 800-861-1768 now for more information.

 We also urge that wherever you send your loved one for treatment.
 Make sure they are accredited and licensed by the state.
 If you know of any sober homes or treatment centers that are engaging in fraudulent behavior.
 Please contact the Sober Homes Task Force today.
 Your call could help save even more lives.Tags: heroin overdose, opioid addiction, sober homes task force